3D Cone Beam CT Scanning

-The i-CAT, the leader in Cone Beam 3-D Dental Imaging for dental applications provides high-definition, digital imaging with less radiation to the patient.
-A typical scan time is only 8.5 seconds.
-The i-CAT’s computer controlled software delivers quick and easy reconstruction of critical anatomical information.
+Cone Beam 3-D Dental Imaging for dental applications provides high-definition, digital imaging with less radiation to the patient.
+A typical scan time is only 5.9 seconds.
+Computer controlled software delivers quick and easy reconstruction of critical anatomical information.

-i-Cat provides un-paralleled technology that produces better results.
+Pi Dental Center’s CT scanner provides unparalleled technology that produces better results.
 As the need for more sophisticated and immediate procedures increases, our advanced in-office imaging system provides dentists and their patients with more accurate information for expanding general dentistry, oral and orthognathic surgery, implantology, TMJ analysis, spinal studies, airway assessment, periodontal, orthodontic, impaction and many other dental procedures.

 The maxillofacial radiologist evaluates all scans taken by Pi Dental Center.
 The purpose of this image examination is to provide an evaluation of the regional anatomical volume.
 Evaluation is limited to the capability of CBCT imaging.
 This is a consultative report only and is not intended to be a definitive diagnosis or treatment plan.